pass-elijah/Virtuoso/docs/README.md

 # Virtuoso

+## Structure
+The approach I've modeled is the onion architecture.
+At the core is the domain that contains the interfaces and domain service implementations that everything points to.
+In the middle sits the infrastrucure layer which, for now, has the implementation for filesystem access for the console program.
+Ideally, anything touching the infrastrucure should be using dependency injection and getting the inerface from the Domain but I didn't want to over-complicate the console application.

+## Problem Statement
 You can provide you solution however you see fit.

 Some options that we have used in the past are BitBucket, GitHub, https://dotnetfiddle.net/, or a zip file emailed.